 118–132 New Oxford Street, London, WC1A 1HL

 We’ve got a modern approach to a traditional service.
 All of our boxes are secured using the latest fingerprint technology.
 What’s more, your box is robotically delivered to a private viewing room, meaning you’ll never need to venture into the vault.

 Every box is protected by four levels of security as standard:

 Once you’re all set up, it’s a simple to use self-service system.
 Our colleagues will be on hand if you need any help along the way.

 Get 50% off your first year’s annual safe deposit box hire fee by registering your interest below.

-This offer is available to eligible customers taking out a new safe deposit box from our New Oxford Street branch, London, between the 3rd December 2018 to 31st May 2019.
+This offer is available to eligible customers taking out a new Safe Deposit Box from our New Oxford Street branch, London, between 3rd December 2018 and 31st July 2019.
 Terms and conditions apply.

 Subject to availability.